 How to become a Frontend Engineer and which development paths are there?

-So you see, as a Frontend Engineer at Unic you won't get bored!
-If you're interested in working for us take a look at our vacancies.
+So you see, you won't get bored in the frontend area at Unic!
+If you've now got the desire to take off digitally as a Frontend Developer, take a look at our vacancies.
 We are looking forward to your application!

 Darvin is the next generation of static site generators!
 It's jam-packed with features, allowing you to easily create and showcase CMS-agnostic frontend modules in all kinds of sizes!